fortinmike/MFDynamic/README.md

 ## MFDynamicStorage

 `MFDynamicStorage` works exactly like `MFDynamicDefault` but uses a simple dictionary as its backing store instead of `NSUserDefaults`.
 The main use case for `MFDynamicStorage` is a model class that must be stored to disk.
-Instead of using "normal" synthesized properties and implementing `NSCoding` manually (which can be very error-prone), you simply subclass `MFDynamicStorage` and use `@dynamic` properties.
+Instead of using "normal" synthesized properties and implementing `NSCoding` manually (which can be very error-prone and is quite tedious), you simply subclass `MFDynamicStorage` and use `@dynamic` properties.

 ### Usage